elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {: .pr.i} I remember one day in November; you were not yet 6 months old, and the master entered the hut, sooty like a red moon, and he teased your muscular little limbs, he was a very good master
+- {: .pr.i} I remember one day in November; you were not yet 6 months old, and the master entered our hut---muddy like a blood moon---and he teased your muscular little limbs, he was a very good master
-- {: .pr} he put his big fingers on your small face, full of dimples, to caress it; his blue eyes laughed and his mouth teased you with sweet words; it will be a good piece, he says; a good piece like his father, he said looking at me, and the mother said that the master was very good, too good, she said; I remember it well, and she said other kind things to the master; it was necessary to think ahead, in 20 years you would make a good slave-driver, keen eyes and firm arm
+- {: .pr} he put his big fingers on your small face, full of dimples, to caress it; his blue eyes laughed, and his mouth teased you with sweet words; it will be a good piece, he said; a good piece like his father, he said looking at me, and the mother said that the master was very good, too good, she said; I remember it well, and she said other kind things to the master; it was necessary to think ahead, in 20 years you would make a good slave-driver, keen eyes and firm arm

 ---

 [86]({{site.baseurl}}/chiens/p086.html){:.pagetitle}

 - {: .pr} ---and this man speculated by my son's cradle---a warden's cradle---
-- {: .pr} and I said nothing, but an anger seized me and a desire to strangle this man, and my heart was set ...
+- {: .pr} and I said nothing, but an anger seized me, and a desire to strangle this man, and my heart was set ...

 - {:.sp} The Son.